papey/fediwatcher/README.md

 - Mastodon : to get metrics from a Mastodon instance
 - Mastodon User : to get metrics from a specific user on a Mastodon instance
+- Pleroma : to get metrics from a Pleroma instance
+- Pleroma User : to get metrics from a specific user on a Pleroma instance

 ## Getting Started